-You will study experimental psychology wherever you study psychology.
-And our students graduate with a degree in Psychology, not “Experimental Psychology”.
+You will study psychological science wherever you study psychology, but to keep things clear our students graduate with a degree in Psychology, not “Psychological Science”.

 - Reflect our scientific approach to answering questions.
 Psychology at Bristol is regarded and taught as a biological science, and we pride ourselves in training our students both to understand and to conduct scientific research.